graphdbexperiments/er_graph_experiments/README.md

 ## Experiments:

-The experiments in our research on E/R keys are outlined in the following:
+The experiments in our research on E/R graphs are outlined in the following:

 - 1.)
 [How can E/R keys improve entity integrity management?](https://github.com/graphdbexperiments/er_graph_experiments/tree/main/entity_integrity)
 - 2.)
 [How can E/R keys improve referential integrity management?](https://github.com/graphdbexperiments/er_graph_experiments/tree/main/referential_integrity)